Jeshibu/Playnite-wiki/Known-Issues.md

 ### Extensions menu is grayed out / PowerShell extensions not loading

 Occurs on Windows 7 if PowerShell 5 is not installed.
 [Downloads and install](https://www.microsoft.com/en-us/download/details.aspx?id=54616) PowerShell 5 to fix the issue.

+### Settings being reset or general data loss

+Users reported these issue when installing Playnite via Chocolatey.
+Chocolatey is not officially supported method of installation/update at the moment and if you are experiencing these issue, use [official methods](https://playnite.link/download.html) of installation instead.